THE ELEVENTH BEIRUT EXCHANGE

 The Beirut Exchange program rests on two tracks:

-Academic - Participants will attend a series of lectures and colloquia led by leading academics and public intellectuals.
-Topics will include: The Arab Uprisings; The Special Tribunal for Lebanon; The United Nations as peacekeeper and mediator; Engaging political Islam; Asymmetrical conflict: The July 2006 Lebanon War; Human Rights in the Middle East and other topics.
+Academic - Participants will attend a series of lectures and colloquia led by leading academics and public intellectuals in Lebanon.
+Topics will include: The Arab Uprisings; The Syrian conflict and its regional implications; The Special Tribunal for Lebanon; The United Nations as peacekeeper and mediator; Engaging political Islam; Asymmetrical conflict: The July 2006 Lebanon War; Human Rights in Lebanon and the wider Middle East; Sectarianism and its deployment, as well as a range of other topics.

-NOTE: Due to the current security situation in Lebanon, the Tenth Beirut Exchange will restrict its meetings and activities primarily within the Greater Beirut area.
+NOTE: Due to the current security situation in Lebanon, the Eleventh Beirut Exchange will generally restrict its meetings and activities to the hotel.

 Previous Speakers (partial list only):

 ·Omar Bakri, Iqra Islamic Trust for Research and Islamic Studies

 ·Timur Goksel, American University of Beirut